 A good old wooden dining table always suits al fresco settings.
 Just make sure it’s adequately weatherproofed, such as with marine varnish.

-Bright and beachy
+20. Go bright and beachy

 You can make an inexpensive outdoor kitchen grilling station out of pallets, as seen here.
 There’s plenty of room for food prep and multiple storage spaces.
 Just add bright chairs and a colourful weatherproof rug.